anbarasananbu/anbarasan/about.md

 With a heart brimming with curiosity, I embarked on a quest for knowledge that led me to the culmination of my academic journey – the attainment of a Doctorate in Physics.
 My specialized focus in the realms of density functional theory calculations and molecular dynamics has been both challenging and exhilarating.

-Density Functional Theory:
+Density Functional Theory and Crystallization:

-During my doctoral pursuits, I developed a profound understanding of density functional theory (DFT), a powerful tool that unveils the secrets of electronic structures in materials.
+During my doctoral pursuits, I embarked on a journey into the realm of Density Functional Theory (DFT), a powerful tool revealing the secrets of electronic structures in materials.
 Navigating through complex calculations, I unraveled the intricacies of matter at the atomic and molecular levels, gaining insights into the fundamental forces governing our universe.
+In tandem with my theoretical explorations, I engaged in material synthesis, designing and creating novel materials through crystal growth as part of my experimental endeavors.
+This approach allowed me to bridge the gap between theory and the practical realization of new materials.
+Leveraging DFT, I analyzed and compared the properties of the synthesized materials, providing a comprehensive understanding of their electronic structures and behaviors.
+This dual perspective enhanced my research by combining theoretical insights with material synthesis, offering a holistic approach to advancing our understanding of materials science.

 Molecular Dynamics: